WARP-LAB/WARP-GUIDES-WEBPACK/06-babel/readme.md

 ## Build

-Make changes in `index.js`.
 For test using some bits and pieces such as arrow function, `const`/`let`, template literals, stuff that is ES2015+.
 And switching everywhere to ES2015 module syntax.

 _src/index.js_